 - 1. The Department is responsible for providing all students and Faculty Liaisons with general written information about safety in the internship, and about its safety policies and procedures.
 This is done in the seminar and through the dissemination of information through this internship manual. - 2.
-Internship Seminar Instructors will discuss the Department's safety policies and procedures in Field Seminar. - 3.
+Internship Seminar Instructors will discuss the Department's safety policies and procedures in Internship Seminar. - 3.
 Each agency is responsible for orienting student interns to the safety policies and procedures of that setting.
 This should occur within the first two weeks of placement and before students work with clients and/or travel in the community.
-Such orientation should include, but not be limited to, discussion of safety issues in the community, within the agency building(s), and with particular clients prone to violent behavior.
-Security of personal belonging should be covered.
-Procedures for the student(s) to follow in the event of a safety or security problem should be reviewed. - 4.
-A safety plan must be included in the Learning Agreement and verified by Filed Instructors and Faculty Advisors/Liaisons. - 5.
-The agency should make the same accommodations to ensure students' safety as they make for staff. - 6.
+Such orientation should include, but not be limited to, discussion of safety issues in the community, within the agency building(s), and with clients prone to violent behavior.
+Security of personal belongings should be covered.
+Procedures for the student(s) to follow in the event of a safety or security problem should be

+Procedures for the student(s) to follow in the event of a safety or security problem should be reviewed.

+- 4. A safety plan must be included in the Learning Agreement and verified by Filed Instructors and Faculty Advisors/Liaisons. - 5.
+The agency should make the same accommodation to ensure students' safety as they make for staff. - 6.
 The agency should not require students to engage in assignments in which they feel physically at risk. - 7.
 If a student's concerns about safety begin to interfere with the learning process, the Faculty Liaison should be contacted to facilitate the exploration of concerns.
 In consultation with the Faculty Advisor/Liaison, a plan should be developed that addresses the student's educational needs and the agency's requirements.
 The Internship Coordinator should be contacted about all the safety related events, incidents, or concerns.